-Aside from the obvious glitches such as major injury or illness, making the decision to DNS or DNF comes down to having the right resources and support network, being self-aware and maintaining a healthy perspective.
+Aside from the obvious glitches such as major injury or illness, making the decision to DNS (did not start) or DNF (did not finish) comes down to having the right resources and support network, being self-aware and maintaining a healthy perspective.

 Whether it’s due to an injury or niggle that flares up on the day, a lack of fitness, underestimating the conditions, dehydration (though hopefully that's not a problem for you as a PH athlete...), or you simply aren’t feeling ‘right’, the key point is to make a clinical and calculated decision - to be honest with yourself leading up to, or on the day of your race.

-Rational decisions are driven by self-awareness, which you can develop by regularly reflecting on your experiences, thoughts and feelings and by being mindful (so being task-focussed, in the present, rather than worrying about the past or future).
+Rational decisions are driven by self-awareness, which you can develop by regularly reflecting on your experiences, thoughts and feelings and by being mindful (i.e. being task-focused and in 'the present', rather than worrying about the past or future).

 Get to grips with your motivation